berntisak/cccp/agents/SpireMuse_CCCP/README.md

 In Auto Modes, the agent is designed to behave autonomously in ways that cannot be predicted by the user.
 This may lead to interesting surprises.
 On the other hand, automated shifts in interactive modes will underperform in some contexts, especially in cases where corpora are sparse or consist of heterogeneous audio material.
 Therefore, there is an option to switch to Manual Modes after starting a session.
 This is done using the Tab key.
 In Manual Modes, the agent no longer autonomously switches modes or loads songs automatically into the Factor Oracle.
 The negotiation panel is replaced by buttons where the user can choose the Shadowing, Mirroring and Coupling Modes directly.
 The song menu in the State panel becomes clickable, and the user may pick any song from the corpus to train the FO.
 Muting the agent is now done in the Agent panel instead of the Pause/Continue toggle as in Automation view.

 Manual selection of modes and songs will result in a more contemplative kind of session, giving the user more time to explore each mode and the generative modeling uninterrupted.

+## 6- Phrase extractor

+The phrase extractor detects onsets on the incoming audio and registers the interonset intervals.
+If a set of conditions are met (e.g. minimum 3 onsets with no more than 1.5 seconds interval), a new phrase is registered.
+To be able to use this with the Factor Oracle algorithm the intervals needed to be quantised, so all intervals are clustered with the unsupervised algorithm Affinity Propagation.
+This enables the phrase extractor to capture the phrasings of the musician it is listening to and create variations of those using the Factor Oracle algorithm, when playing back audio slices from the SOM sequences.

+The phrase extractor can be toggled on and off.
+When active, it performs its machine listening continuously, but pnly responds with audio when the agent is in mirroring mode.

 ## This is a work in progress, your feedback is welcome